CloudCannon/documentation/_posts/2015-08-19-bitbucket-and-liquid-in-markdown.md

 ---
-title: Bitbucket and Liquid in Markdown
+title: Bitbucket Improvements and Liquid in Markdown
 type: minor
 ---